Upcoming Club Events

 STEM Bots Club

 We are the LMS' robotics club.
-All students are invited to join.
+While normally all students are invited to join. this year, as we all know is a little different.
 We work on problem-solving, basic coding, and teamwork.
+Please see this presentation for details forthe 2020-2021 Robotics Club guidelines.

-Local and State Affiliations: We use First Lego League and Vex IQ
+Local and State Affiliations: We use Vex IQ

-Sponsors: Cody Garrett,Holli Imig, Karen Jones, Shannon Rolin, Warren Selzer
+Sponsors: Cody Garrett,Holli Imig, Karen Jones, Shannon Rolin

 The purpose of Student Council is to promote pride, spirit, service, and achievement in our school.
 Student Council Members are a part of an elected group of leaders who stand to serve the school community.